1technophile/OpenMQTTGateway/README.md

 ## Upload

-Upload OpenMQTTGateway directly from the [upload page](https://docs.openmqttgateway.com/upload/web-install.html) (no additional software required) or [build your own configuration](https://docs.openmqttgateway.com/upload/builds.html) with [PlatformIO](https://platformio.org/) or [Arduino IDE](https://www.arduino.cc/en/software)
+Upload OpenMQTTGateway directly from the [upload page](https://docs.openmqttgateway.com/upload/web-install.html) (no additional software required) or [build your own configuration](https://docs.openmqttgateway.com/upload/builds.html) with [PlatformIO](https://platformio.org/).

 ## Using OpenMQTTGateway ?
 Support open-source development through sponsorship and gain exclusive access to our private forum.
 Your questions, issues, and feature requests will receive priority attention, plus you'll gain insider access to our roadmap.